lloydpick/docker-spyserver/README.md

 # Docker AirSpy SpyServer

-Docker container for [AirSpy SpyServer](https://airspy.com/download), with support for x86 and arm32.
+Docker container for [AirSpy SpyServer](https://airspy.com/download), with support for x86, arm64 and arm32.

 [![](https://images.microbadger.com/badges/version/lloydpick/spyserver.svg)](https://microbadger.com/images/lloydpick/spyserver "Get your own version badge on microbadger.com") [![](https://images.microbadger.com/badges/image/lloydpick/spyserver.svg)](https://microbadger.com/images/lloydpick/spyserver "Get your own image badge on microbadger.com") https://hub.docker.com/r/lloydpick/spyserver

 ## Summary

 The container provides you with the SpyServer application running on port 5555.
-It has been tested with an RTL-SDR R820T2 RTL2832U device on a Raspberry Pi 3 Model B+.
+It has been tested with RTL-SDR R820T2 RTL2832U, AirspyOne and AirspyHF+ SDR devices on a Raspberry Pi 3 Model B+, Pi 4 and amd64 computing platforms.
 There is a [docker-compose.yml](https://github.com/lloydpick/docker-spyserver/blob/master/docker-compose.yml) file should you want to see how to correctly mount the USB device.

 ### Example